arv1983/s_js-katas-2/README.md

 Write a function named "power" that takes two arguments (x and n) and returns the the result of raising x to the nth power.

-You **may not** use built-in arithmetic operators or functions.
-Instead, use functions you wrote in earlier katas to write this function (like the `*` built-in operator for multiplication, or the `**` operator for power/exponentiation).
+You **may not** use built-in arithmetic operators or functions (like the `*` built-in operator for multiplication, or the `**` operator for power/exponentiation).
+Instead, use functions you wrote in earlier katas to write this function.

 Another word for this is "exponentiation".
 For example, if we called *power*(2, 8), we return 256 by multiplying 2 by itself 8 times: